jeckstei/Approx-ADMM-MATLAB/README.md

 # Approx-ADMM-MATLAB
-Code used for the following papers on approximate ADMM methods:
+MATLAB code and data files used for the following papers on approximate ADMM methods:

 Jonathan Eckstein and Wang Yao.
 “Relative-error approximate versions of Douglas-Rachford splitting and special cases of the ADMM,” Mathematical Programming 170(2):417-444 (2018).